 Professor Anthony Lavers, Chair of the Judging Panel, explains the background to this annual prize.

 The Society of Construction Law is well-known to most of those involved in construction procurement, contract claims and dispute resolution.
 Founded in 1983, it comprises over 2000 members from all sections of the construction industry and associated legal practices.
-Lord Justice Jackson is its President and Christopher Ennis is the current chairman.
+Lord Justice Coulson is its President and Jonathan Cope is the current chair.
 Its mission is to promote and encourage the study of construction law and the exchange of information and ideas concerning it.
 This is done in a number of ways, including the giving of papers by invited speakers at the monthly meetings in London and the regions, publishing papers and supporting educational activities in the construction law field in universities and colleges.

 The idea of an essay prize

 In the mid-1980s, Leonard Fletcher and other leading members of the Society at that time conceived the idea of an annual prize to be given for the best essay on a construction law topic.
 The name was chosen in honour of Alfred Hudson, who was virtually the founding father of the subject and author of what was for many years the only comprehensive principal text.
 Thus the Alfred Hudson Prize, as it was then known, came into being.

 The SCL Hudson Prize

 After a decade as the Alfred Hudson Prize, the competition was re-launched with a slightly different format as the SCL Hudson Prize in 1996, in order to encourage the widest possible range of participants and topics.
 A maximum limit of 5000 words was introduced and the emphasis placed on originality of thought or approach.
 The Society has periodically increased the prize money, which currently stands at £2,500 for 1st Prize and £1,250 for 2nd Prize.
 Entrants can also be Highly Commended or Commended.
 All who are awarded prizes or commendations receive a year’s free membership of the Society.